joelclermont/kendo-docs/api/web/slider.md

 ## Description

-The **Slider** provides a rich input for selecting values or ranges of values.
+The **Slider** provides a rich input for selecting values.
 Unlike the HTML5 range input, the **Slider** presents a consistent experience across browsers and features a rich API and event model.